savethebeesandseeds/cuwacunu_torch/src/config/README.md

 ### Configure exchange Api Key
 Follow this steps:
-1. Create and/or whipe clean the contents of file ./config/aes_salt.enc
+1. Create a new empty file named ./config/aes_salt.enc
-2. Put plaintext api key (from exchange) into file ./config/exchange.key
+2. Put plaintext api_key (retrived from exchange) into file ./config/exchange.key

-### ./config/Enviroment.config file
+### Websocket API_KEY
-If you decide to change the location of any of these files, make sure to change ./config/enviroment.config file
+There is another api_key that is retrived when calling binance's "session.logon" method, for the Websocket Protocol.
+This is separated, but the above mentioned api_key is still needed to retrive the websocket api_key.